-- 1. Internationalisation: The application includes affiliation of collaborators from abroad and/or a planned research stay abroad during the postdoc study (<six months) (accepted by the host). - Interdisciplinarity: The application includes affiliation of collaborators from other research disciplines (e.g. basic science, clinical science, epidemiology, psychology) with a clear description of how the synergy of research disciplines contributes to achieving the goals of the project.
-The application describes a planned change of research/work environment at another institution (<six months) (accepted by the host). - Collaboration across sectors: The application includes affiliation of collaborators from other sectors e.g. industry, general practice, university hospitals or formalised agreements with collaborators from other sectors.
-The application describes a planned change of research/work environment in other sectors (<six months) (accepted by the host).
+- 1. Internationalisation: The application includes affiliation of collaborators from abroad and/or a planned research stay abroad during the postdoctoral study (accepted by the host).
+The international collaboration must create actual value for the project and the applicant.
+For the Strategic Partnership Postdoctoral Fellowships, it is particularly important that contributions of the partnership are detailed and that the collaboration between the Danish and the international partner is clearly delineated. - Interdisciplinarity: The application includes affiliation of collaborators from other research disciplines (e.g. basic science, clinical science, epidemiology, psychology) with a clear description of how the synergy of research disciplines contributes to achieving the goals of the project.
+The application describes a planned change of research/work environment at another institution (accepted by the host). - 3.
+Collaboration across sectors: The application includes affiliation of collaborators from other sectors e.g. industry, general practice, university hospitals or formalised agreements with collaborators from other sectors.
+The application describes a planned change of research/work environment in other sectors (accepted by the host).
+The collaboration should result in synergy between the collaborators.
+For the industrial PhD scholarships, it is particularly important that the contributions of both the academic and the industry partner are detailed and that the collaboration between them is clearly delineated. - 4.
+Patient and/or public involvement (PPI): The application includes a separate paragraph that reflects on and outlines explicit plans and strategies for PPI in the study.
+It should be discussed how PPI can improve and contribute to this particular study and detail the benefits and relevance of the study for patients/users and society.
+PPI requires different approaches in various contexts, such as basic research, epidemiological research, and clinical research.
+Given the diverse nature of research disciplines and methodologies, the extent and manner of meaningful PPI will vary in applications from different research areas.
+However, it is imperative that all applications adhere to a baseline level of PPI.

-Collaborations can be documented by collaboration agreements or an e-mail from the collaborators describing the nature of the collaboration, including e.g. joint publications based on affiliation and educational background of authors, joint and funded applications, patent applications or spin-off companies.
+Regarding items 1-3: Collaborations can be documented by collaboration agreements or an e-mail from the collaborators describing the nature of the collaboration, including e.g. joint publications based on affiliation and educational background of authors, joint and funded applications, patent applications or spin-off companies.